Tsugaru dialect

 Does Tsugaru Dialect Have a Lot of Onomatopoeia?
 Introducing Commonly Used Onomatopoeia [Aomori Prefecture]

-When you use Tsugaru dialect on a daily basis, onomatopoeias that are not found in standard Japanese .
-The interesting thing about Tsugaru dialect is that the abundance of onomatopoeias enriches the nuances of conversation and makes it easier to understand intuitively.
+If you use Tsugaru dialect on a daily basis,of onomatopoeic words that don't exist in standard Japanese.
+The abundance of onomatopoeia enriches the nuances of conversation and makes it easier to understand intuitively—that's one of the fascinating aspects of Tsugaru dialect.

 This time, we will introduce onomatopoeia unique to Tsugaru dialect and explain their meanings and usage with example sentences